rmind/liblpm/README.md

 !!!
 WORK IN PROGRESS !!!

 Longest Prefix Match (LPM) library supporting IPv4 and IPv6.

-The implementation is written in C11 and is distributed under the 2-clause BSD license.
+The implementation is written in C99 and is distributed under the 2-clause BSD license.
+Additionally, bindings are available for *Lua*.

 ## API